szabgab/perlmaven.com/sites/en/pages/consider-everything-to-be-a-paragraph-in-markua.md

 {% include file="examples/markua-parser/074f0d8/t/input/paragraphs.md" %}

 (Oh, only after writing the article did I notice that the text in the input actually explains it incorrectly.
-Lines with content that come one after the other become the <b>same</b> paragraph instead of separate paragraphs.)
+Lines with content that come one after the other become the **same** paragraph instead of separate paragraphs.)

 Then the expected DOM file in JSON format: